Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Differential R e nyi entropy estimators

 \section{Differential R\'{e}nyi entropy estimators}

-Designing pattern recognition (sub)systems by using concepts derived from information theory is nowadays well-established \cite{Torkkola_2003,6185689,DBLP:journals/tit/CilibrasiV05,it_diss_graphs__Escolano_2013,Han20121958,Bonev2013214}.
+Designing pattern recognition systems by using concepts derived from information theory is nowadays well-established \cite{principe2010}.
 A key issue in this context is the estimation of information-theoretic quantities from a given dataset, such as entropy and mutual information.
-The entropy of a distribution describes and quantifies the uncertainty of the modeled system/process in terms of randomness.
-Such a quantification is widely used in data analysis for characterizing the observed system/process at a mesoscopic level.
-From the groundbreaking work of Shannon, different generalized formulations have been proposed.
+From the groundbreaking work of Shannon, different generalized entropy formulations have been proposed.
 Here we are interested in the generalization proposed by R\'{e}nyi, which is called $\alpha$-order R\'{e}nyi entropy.
 Given a continuous random variable $X$, distributed according to a probability density function $p(\cdot)$, the $\alpha$-order R\'{e}nyi entropy is defined as:

-In the following two subsections, we provide the details of the non-parametric $\alpha$-order R\'{e}nyi entropy estimation techniques that we use as components of the ODSE graph classifier.
-In Sec. \ref{sec:ip_entropy}, we introduce the kernel-based entropy estimation technique proposed by P{\'i}ncipe \cite{principe2010}, while in Sec. \ref{sec:mst_compression_desc} we show another entropy estimation technique that is based on an entropic MST \cite{bonev__2008}.
+In the following two subsections, we provide the details of the non-parametric $\alpha$-order R\'{e}nyi entropy estimation techniques used here.